 The Noteholder must inform the Company prior to the maturity date that they wish to redeem the Notes.
-If no instructions are received by the Company, it will reinvest the maturing funds in new Notes for the same term as the maturing investment and at the prevailing interest rate then offered by the Company on Notes for a similar term.
+If no instructions are received by the Company (and provided the Noteholder has answered a series of questions within the last 12 months to determine ongoing target market suitability to hold the Notes), it will reinvest the maturing funds in new Notes for the same term as the maturing investment and at the prevailing interest rate then offered by the Company on Notes for a similar term.